Autonomous Emergency Braking (AEB) Definition and Meaning

 How AEB Works

-Using advanced radar and camera technology, AEB systems keep an eye on the road ahead for any obstacles or potential collisions.
-If they sense a possible crash with a vehicle in front, they automatically hit the brakes to prevent or lessen the impact.
-Unlike systems that just warn you about a collision, automatic emergency braking steps in to help avoid accidents and save lives.
+Using advanced radar and camera technology, AEB systems monitor the road ahead for obstacles or potential collisions.
+If they sense a possible collision with a vehicle in front, they automatically apply the brakes to prevent or lessen the impact unlike systems that just warn you about a collision, automatic emergency braking steps in to help avoid accidents and save lives.

 Feature Function